RollandMichael7/PiGallery/README.md

 - ```name```, ```species``` and ```location```: used to fill the PDF fields ```Title```, ```Subtitle``` and ```Location``` respectively
 - ```name_detail```: If non-empty, then the PDF field ```Title``` is filled in as ```[name] ([name_detail])```.
 For example ```Cardinal (m.)```
 - ```plaque_template```: The path, relative to the dropbox app's base directory, to the PDF template that will be filled & displayed on the plaque monitor
-- ```photo```: The path, releative the dropbox app's base directory, to the image that will be displayed on the photo monitor
+- ```photo```: The path, relative the dropbox app's base directory, to the image that will be displayed on the photo monitor

 On each iteration of the gallery, a random JSON is chosen.
 From that JSON, one object from its ```images``` array is chosen to display.